Share this article

 Although still only a small source of employment, technology is an emerging sector.
 In the northeast of Brazil, Porto Digital is a technology park in Recife¹ aimed at fostering technological innovation.
 There are about 267 institutions employing 8,500 people, and plans to expand to Santo Amaro and Caruaru by 2020.

-Demographically, Brazil’s dependency ratio will increase to 60.2 by 2050 meaning that care and healthcare will become more relevant to policy makers, according to the Center for Strategic and International Studies.
+Demographically, Brazil’s dependency ratio will increase to 60.2 by 2050 meaning that care and healthcare will become more relevant to policy makers.
 The Brazilian healthcare sector is already one of the fastest growing industries globally, currently employing 5%.

 The rise of the middle class will not only see Brazil projected to be the fifth-largest consumer market globally by 2030, but this cadre is both driving growth in health and later life care as well as tourism.